AdobeDocs/certification.en/help/certifications/acc/acc-e-business.md

 ---
 # Certification journey for Adobe [!DNL Campaign Classic] Business Practitioner Expert

-Learn how to become a certified Adobe Business Practitioner Expert.
+Learn how to become a certified Adobe [!DNL Campaign Classic] Business Practitioner Expert.

 ## Minimum experience

 You should have:

-* At least 2 years of extensive [!DNL Campaign Classic] software experience
+* At least 2 years of extensive Adobe [!DNL Campaign Classic] software experience
 * Multi-year experience developing marketing campaigns and tactics using digital omnichannel
 * Experience interpreting/translating business requirements to actionable Campaign deliverables
 * Experience with marketing metrics such as ROI, click-through rates, and conversion